4.9-Stars

 Solar Panels Pitched Roof

-The location of your parking space is another critical factor.
+Another critical factor is the location of your parking space.
 The charging point should be conveniently located where your car is regularly parked and within easy reach of the charging port on your vehicle.
 A dedicated circuit is often recommended for home EV chargers, which ensures that the charger has its own protected circuit, free from other household loads that could trip circuit breakers or cause fluctuations in the power supply.

 Selecting the Right Location